 Planning your drive to the Grand Canyon during winter is no small feat, as the park is 1,902 square miles large.
 That’s bigger than the entire state of Rhode Island.
 In fact, you could fit all of New York City into the Grand Canyon over 83 times!
 To simplify directions, here are the four best ways to reach the Grand Canyon rims.

-From the Las Vegas Strip to Grand Canyon West (2 Hours)
+LAS VEGAS to Grand Canyon West (2 Hours)

 BIGGEST TIP – Be sure to put “Grand Canyon West” into your GPS.
 This will avoid you being directed on a much longer trip to the West Rim Trail at South Rim (four hours away).
 Many people make this mistake and drive around lost for hours!